Global Settings

 On the pgCodeKeeper -> Update DB settings page you can adjust parameters for the work of the migration script editor.

-• Print CREATE INDEX CONCURRENTLY (without locks) – allows creating indexes in the CONCURRENTLY mode in scripts.
+Print CREATE INDEX CONCURRENTLY (without locks.
+Not supported with transactions in PostgreSQL) – allows creating indexes in the CONCURRENTLY mode in scripts.

 On the Update DB -> PRE/POST script tab, there are settings for adding the PRE/POST scripts to migrations.
 In the project, it is possible to create the PRE and POST directories, content of which will be added to the beginning and the end of the main script.
 Also, the PRE/POST scripts are available in global settings and in the CLI settings.
 To edit the content of the PRE/POST scripts, select the corresponding buttons.